small estate affidavit texas small estate affidavit texas

 Itemize each asset, providing a brief description, the fair market value at the time of the decedent’s death, and any related encumbrances.

 Additionally, declare the liabilities associated with the estate.
 Liabilities can consist of unpaid taxes, mortgages, loans, or credit card debts.
-Depict each obligation, along with the owed amount, and prioritizing any estate or inheritance taxes.
+Depict each obligation, along with the owed amount, and prioritize any estate or inheritance taxes.

 Keep in mind, after considering liabilities, the estate’s value must allow for the overall discharge of outstanding debts, and still fall below the $75,000 threshold permitted for the use of a Texas Small Estate Affidavit.